STATEMENT UNDER S.54 OF THE MODERN SLAVERY ACT 2015

 - During 2018 we carried out an assessment of our risks with respect to (i) bribery and corruption and (ii) modern slavery in conjunction with 22 internal stakeholders across our operations in Mexico, Brazil, Italy and Spain.
 As a result of that review we: created the single, unified Cubico Procurement & Business Partner Vetting Policy referenced above; and

 Assessment of the responses to questionnaires received to date have not highlighted the need for further action to be taken or investigations made.
-However, during 2019 we will continue to follow up with suppliers who have yet to respond and will continue to risk assess the information received and any ongoing failure to respond.

 5. Due diligence and actions to address risks